opennetworkinglab/int-host-reporter/README.md

 kube-system   int-host-reporter-x48ps                    1/1     Running   0          9m11s   10.67.219.106   kubemaster   <none>           <none>
 ```

-For the CNIs that we have tested, there are no other, CNI-specific configuration steps required for the INT Host Reporter to work properly.
+For the CNIs that we have tested, there are no CNI-specific configuration steps required for the INT Host Reporter to work properly.
 Once the INT Host Reporter is successfully deployed, it should start sending INT reports to the collector.

 ## Using INT Host Reporter with DeepInsight